AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

      - 7.4: Create a toolkit
      - 7.5: Create a snapshot in the Workflow Center
      - 7.6: Export the process application
+     - 8.1: Create a decision service
+     - 8.2: Create and configure a UCA
+     - 8.3: Start a process with a message start event
+     - 8.4: Use tagging to organize assets
+     - 8.5: Query a database to obtain information and populate a list variable
+     - 8.6: Create environment variables (ENVs) and exposed process variables (EPVs)
+     - 8.7: Change a text control to a single select control

 ## Tools
     - VMware WorkStation 17 Player